 Wednesday, July 30, 2014

-Sometimes seeing this information in a fun and creative VISUAL way helps to explain it far better than we ever could with a bunch of paragraphs on a webpage, so we got to work building some infographics on topics we knew would help right away.
-Things like "What is an MSA", or a visual list of "Eligible MSA Expenses".
-We even have already done one on our "Healthcare Discount Program", too.
+Sometimes seeing this information in a fun and creative VISUAL way helps to explain it far better than we ever could with a bunch of paragraphs on a webpage, so we got to work building some flyers on topics we knew would help right away.
+Things like our "Idaho MSA Quick Reference Guide" that explains what the account is, how it works and even has a visual list of eligible MSA expenses.
+We've also already done one for our "Healthcare Discount Program", too.

-We're looking forward to your feedback on the Idaho MSA and our infographics, so thank you for checking them out!
+We're looking forward to your feedback, so thank you for checking them out!

 Posted by idahomsa at 7/30/2014 7:00:00 PM

 Have you ever wondered what you can spend all those hard-earned Idaho MSA dollars on?
 Wonder no more!
 We now have our Eligible Idaho MSA Expenses page up and running, and it makes it easier than ever for you to figure out what products and services are coveredwith those tax-free dollars.